estefysc/indeedOptimizer/README.md

 Scraped job data will be stored in the scrapped_data directory as JSON files.
 Reports on new job postings will also be generated in the same directory.

 ## Data Structure
-The JSON data you've scraped from Indeed contains a wealth of information about a job posting.
+The JSON data you scrape from Indeed contains a wealth of information about each job posting.
+Notably, the applyCount is a piece of information not available directly on the website.
+This data point can help you be more strategic when applying for jobs.
 Below is an explanation of some of the more notable keys you might find useful:

 - **adBlob**: A string likely containing encrypted or encoded data for internal tracking or state management.
 - **adId**: A unique identifier for the advertisement itself.